Emma-Gairin/RadarOmics/README.md

 remotes::install_github("Emma-Gairin/RadarOmics", auth_token = "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")
 ```

-## Implementation and example of use
+## Important notes
-RadarOmics comes with three main options: dimensional reduction based on expression scaling and averaging (method = "scale"), Principal Component Analyses (PCAs) (method = "pca"), and a combination of PCA and Linear Discriminant Analyses (LDAs) (method = "lda").
+RadarOmics comes with three main options:
+- dimensional reduction based on expression scaling and averaging (method = "scale") - best for cases with few genes per category or consistent, positively correlated expression patterns.

-While PCAs provide unsupervised, unbiased dimensional reduction aiming to maximise the variance across all samples, LDAs can be tailored to maximise the variance between sample groups/treatments of interest.
+- Principal Component Analyses (PCAs) (method = "pca") - unsupervised, unbiased dimensional reduction aiming to maximise the variance across all samples.
+- a combination of PCA and Linear Discriminant Analyses (LDAs) (method = "lda") - can be tailored to maximise the variance between sample groups/treatments of interest.

 As a first approach, we recommend using PCAs (method = "pca").
+We provide an example of pipeline using a simple developmental timeseries with 7 developmental stages.
 In the case of complex, nested experimental treatments, the combination of PCA + LDA (method = "lda") can be used to better extract the footprint of a given treatment on expression profiles.
+We provide an example pipeline using a complex developmental timeseries with 3 developmental stages and an exposure to 4 different combinations of doses and chemicals.

 ---- three levels: choose how to derive distance between samples (eg. group), how to drive lda, what gets presented on final radar plot.

-Here we go through two examples of usage, one with "pca" and one with "lda".
+## Implementation and example of use

+### method = "pca"
 Here we go through an example pipeline using method = "pca" based on **RadarOmics** to summarise the gene expression profile, for a pre-defined set of biological processes, of samples from different groups.
 We use the RNAseq data from the 7-stage developmental series of the false clownfish _Amphiprion ocellaris_ (from [Roux et al. (2023)](https://doi.org/10.1016/j.celrep.2023.112661)).

-### Load the package
+#### Load the package
 ```r
 # load the package
 library(RadarOmics)
 ```

-### Import the data
+#### Import the data
 We are supplying:
 - a variance-stabilisation transformed count table (vsd) obtained using DESEq2 with genes as rows, samples as columns
 - sample information with two columns: samples and their grouping (here, developmental stage, from stage 1 to stage 7)